Fernando Cabrera (politician)

 Cabrera is a socially conservative Democrat.
 He is an opponent of abortion and opposes same-sex marriage.

 Early life and education

 Cabrera was born in the Bronx to a Dominican father and Puerto Rican mother.
+He was born at Lincoln Hospital in the South Bronx and has an identical twin brother, Angelo.
+When the brothers were four the family moved to Puerto Rico and then to Southern California, in part to relieve Angelo's severe asthma.
+Cabrera has said that he converted to Christianity at the age of 17.
 He received a B.A. in Religion from Southern California College, a M.A. in Counseling from Liberty University, and a Doctorate in Education from Argosy University.